Lokeshraj2006/Python-programming/README.md

 ## Overview
+This repository contains projects completed as part of the Python Programming Internship by CodMetric.
+The internship was focused on applying core Python concepts through real-time mini-projects.
-This repository contains five beginner-friendly Python mini projects, each designed to improve your understanding of core programming concepts like functions, loops, conditionals, user input handling, and file operations.
-These projects are:
+I developed five beginner-friendly command-line applications, each designed to build problem-solving skills and programming confidence..
+These applications are:

 1. Command-Line Calculator
 2. Unit Converter